 Even if they have not developed such a plan, municipalities can take all the measures they deem necessary to protect their employees and ensure the continuity of essential services.

-As of September 1, 2021, the COVID-19 vaccination passport will allow access to certain venues or participation in certain non-essential activities only to those who are adequately protected or who have a recognized contraindication to COVID-19 vaccination.
+As of September 1, 2021, the COVID-19 vaccination passport gives access to certain venues or participation in certain non-essential activities only to those who are adequately protected or who have a recognized contraindication to COVID-19 vaccination.

 The following locations targeted for use of the vaccination passport may apply to municipalities: